MeganNeisler/SF-Parks-Map/README.md

-# San Francisco Interative Parks Map
+# San Francisco Interactive Parks Map

 An interactive map of some popular parks in San Francisco with view of the city.
 The map includes makrers indicating each park's location, which the user can click to access the park's website.